o-jasper/alt_require.lua/readme.md

 * Mandatory Access Control, if it is desired to isolate portions of code.

 * Magic moving code between client and server.
 However, clouds are bad.

+(Current)Limitations:

+* Unless the function came from the server -as-is-, the client cannot send functions to the server.

+* Tables that are sent are copied each time.

+  Should be possible to clear out these tables and add a metatable as to en-server-side them.
+(Unclear *when* to do this)

+* Unknowns..

 ### Dependencies
 The non-client server stuff just uses plain lua.(no dependencies)